FatemaAlsaaidi/Database-Project-Hospital-Management-System/Database Project Hospital Management System.md

 --   SELECT @newAdmID AS NewAdmissionID;
 -- =======================================================
 CREATE PROCEDURE dbo.sp_AdmitPatient
--- Declare the inputes variable
+(
     @P_ID INT,
     @Room_ID INT,
     @DateOut DATE,
     @AdmissionID INT OUTPUT
+)
 AS
 BEGIN
-    SET NOCOUNT ON; --
+    SET NOCOUNT ON;

-	-- declare this variable to store the value which get from table DECLARE @IsRoomAvailable VARCHAR(10);
-    DECLARE @MaxAdmID INT;
+    -- Declare variables with appropriate data types DECLARE @RoomAvailabilityStatus VARCHAR(10); -- Renamed for clarity DECLARE @MaxAdmID INT;
+    DECLARE @CurrentPatientsInRoom INT; -- Renamed for clarity DECLARE @RoomCapacity INT;          -- Renamed for clarity

     BEGIN TRY
-        -- Check room availability
+        -- Check if the Room_ID exists and get its availability status and capacity SELECT
-        SELECT @IsRoomAvailable = Available
+            @RoomAvailabilityStatus = R.Available,
+            @RoomCapacity = R.Capacity
+        FROM
-        FROM HospitalResources.Rooms
+            HospitalResources.Rooms AS R
+        WHERE
-        WHERE RoomID = @Room_ID;
+            R.RoomID = @Room_ID;

-        IF @IsRoomAvailable = 'TRUE'
+        -- Handle case where Room_ID does not exist
+        IF @RoomAvailabilityStatus IS NULL
         BEGIN
+            SET @AdmissionID = -1; -- Indicate room not found
+            PRINT 'Error: Room ID ' + CAST(@Room_ID AS NVARCHAR(10)) + ' does not exist.';
+            RETURN; -- Exit the procedure
+        END

+        -- Count the current number of patients admitted to this room -- Only count active admissions (where DateOut is in the future or NULL) SELECT
+            @CurrentPatientsInRoom = COUNT(AdmID)
+        FROM
+            PatientServices.Admissions
+        WHERE
+            Room_ID = @Room_ID
+            AND (DateOut IS NULL OR DateOut > GETDATE()); -- Assuming DateOut marks the end of admission

+        -- Determine if the room has space
+        IF @CurrentPatientsInRoom < @RoomCapacity
+        BEGIN
-            -- Generate a new unique Admission ID SELECT @MaxAdmID = ISNULL(MAX(AdmID), 100) FROM PatientServices.Admissions;
+            -- Generate a new unique Admission ID SELECT @MaxAdmID = ISNULL(MAX(AdmID), 0) FROM PatientServices.Admissions; -- Start from 0 to ensure first ID is 1
-            SET @AdmissionID = @MaxAdmID + 1; -- add last admID +1 to generate the
+            SET @AdmissionID = @MaxAdmID + 1;

             -- Insert into Admissions table
             INSERT INTO PatientServices.Admissions (AdmID, P_ID, Room_ID, DateIN, DateOut)
             VALUES (@AdmissionID, @P_ID, @Room_ID, GETDATE(), @DateOut);

-            -- Update Room availability
+            -- Update Room availability based on new patient count IF (@CurrentPatientsInRoom + 1) >= @RoomCapacity -- Check if the room becomes full AFTER this admission BEGIN
                 UPDATE HospitalResources.Rooms
                 SET Available = 'FALSE'
                 WHERE RoomID = @Room_ID;
+            END
+            ELSE
+            BEGIN
+                -- Ensure it's marked TRUE if there's still capacity UPDATE HospitalResources.Rooms
+                SET Available = 'TRUE'
+                WHERE RoomID = @Room_ID;
+            END

             PRINT 'Patient admitted successfully.
-Admission ID: ' + CAST(@AdmissionID AS NVARCHAR(10)); -- CAST: It is a function used to convert a data type from one type to another.
+Admission ID: ' + CAST(@AdmissionID AS NVARCHAR(10));
         END
         ELSE
         BEGIN
-            SET @AdmissionID = -1; -- Indicate admission failure
-            PRINT 'Error: Room is not available.';
+            SET @AdmissionID = -1; -- Indicate admission failure: Room is full or not available PRINT 'Error: Room ' + CAST(@Room_ID AS NVARCHAR(10)) + ' is currently full.';
         END
     END TRY
     BEGIN CATCH